krishguptacodes/DataDunkers-CourtVision-/README.md

 Offers - Scholarship offers to players
 Dashboard - Analytics dashboards and visualizations

+Note: Schema has undergone some changes to accommodate changes with the DDL, mock data and other things.

 Testing the API
 bash# Test player profile
 curl http://localhost:4000/players/4/profile